swiftlang/swift-org-website/documentation/package-manager/_basic-usage.md

 With everything else in place, now you can build the `Dealer` module.
-The `Dealer` module depends on the `DeckOfPlayingCards` package, which in turn depends on the `PlayingCard` and `FisherYates` packages.
+The `Dealer` module depends on the `DeckOfPlayingCards` package, which in turn depends on the `PlayingCard` package.
 However, because the Swift Package Manager automatically resolves transitive dependencies, you only need to declare the `DeckOfPlayingCards` package as a dependency.